JennerPalacios/SimpleSpoofNinja/README.md

 -I am **NO** a ["javascript","discord.js","node.js"] expert so I bet there are people out there that can make something better.<br />
 See it in action at my Discord server: https://discord.gg/fJvqFGP

+## MORE EXAMPLES IN THE WIKI TAB
+Or simply click here: https://github.com/JennerPalacios/SimpleSpoofNinja/wiki

 <hr />

 # REQUIREMENTS: